 Inclusion of family members

-By acquiring Canadian permanent residence, your family members, including a common-law partner and dependent children, can reap all the benefits of permanent residence.
+By acquiring Canadian PR, your family members, including a common-law partner and dependent children, can reap all the benefits.
 They can reside, study, and work in the country indefinitely.

 Education and healthcare infrastructure

-On top of that, permanent resident card holders and every sponsored family member have the right to free medical care and drug prescriptions.
-The federal government funds public health care coverage through taxes, and it is free for all citizens and permanent residents in Canada.
+On top of that, permanent resident card holders and every sponsored family member have the right to free medical care (under the universal healthcare program) and, in some cases, free drug prescriptions.
+The federal Government of Canada funds public health care coverage through taxes, so all permanent residents and Canadian citizens receive access to free medical services.

 Visa renewal

 The Canada permanent residence card provides a smooth Canadian immigration journey with a validity period of five years.
-By maintaining a clean criminal history and good behavior, Canada’s permanent residence card renewal will be approved by Immigration, Refugees and Citizenship Canada (IRCC).
+By maintaining a clean criminal history and good behavior, your card renewal will be approved by Immigration, Refugees and Citizenship Canada (IRCC).
 Please note that there are no restrictions on the number of visa renewals an individual can have.

 A person is eligible to apply for Canadian citizenship by living in Canada for three years out of the last five years after obtaining permanent resident status.
-The applicant must also pass a citizenship test based on general knowledge of Canada and prove their language skills in English or French.
+To be granted Canadian citizenship, the applicant must also pass a citizenship test based on general knowledge of Canada and prove their language skills in English or French.

 For more details on Canadian citizenship and the path to acquiring it through investment, read our article: A Guide to Canada Citizenship by Investment.
-You’ll also find information on how the Canadian passport has placed eighth on the Global Passport Index.
+You’ll also find information on how the Canadian passport, which you would receive once granted Canadian citizenship, has placed eighth on the Global Passport Index.

 Business opportunities

 If you are a permanent resident in Canada, you have permission to start your own business as a single proprietor, partner, or corporation.
 You are not required to be a Canadian citizen to incorporate a new business.
-Permanent residence removes business ownership restrictions that must be adhered to in Canadian immigration programs like the Startup Visa and the Québec Entrepreneur Program.
+PR removes business ownership restrictions that must be adhered to in Canadian immigration programs like the Start-Up Visa.

 Permanent Residence in Canada

 Once you obtain the Canadian permanent resident visa, you are given a permanent resident card that you should carry along with your passport, especially when traveling abroad.
-The card is seen as proof of Canadian permanent residence upon re-entry.
+The card is seen as proof of your PR status upon re-entry.

 Rights for permanent residents